Isar Aerospace

-Isar Aerospace is a German aerospace company based in Munich, Germany.
+Isar Aerospace is a German aerospace company based in Ottobrunn near Munich.
 The company was founded in 2018.
-The company is named after the river that flows through Munich.
+The company is named after a river that flows through Munich.

 Development

 The company is developing Spectrum, a two-stage, liquid-fueled rocket designed to launch 1,000 kilograms to low Earth orbit.

 Isar Aerospace intends to manufacture 80% of the rocket themselves, using primarily technology from the tech firms in the area surrounding Munich.

-The first test flight of Spectrum is scheduled for 2023.
+A launch license was issued by the Norwegian Civil Aviation Authority (NCAA) on 17 March 2025.
+The launch occurred on 30 March 2025 but fell back to earth after losing control.

 Funding

+In 2018 Isar Aerospace received first angel investment from early SpaceX leader Bulent Altan and others.

-In April 2020 Isar Aerospace closed US$17M in Series A funding to build its space platform.
+In April 2020 Isar Aerospace closed US$17M in Series A funding led by Earlybird and Airbus Ventures to build its space platform.

-In December 2020, the company got an additional €75 million ($91 million) in funding.
+In December 2020, the company got an additional €75 million ($91 million) in funding led by Lakestar and with participation of HV Capital and Ann-Kristin and Paul Achleitner as well as existing investors.